ksvan/node-red-contrib-komfovent/reverse.md

 	3=2 or 285=2
 285 is the auto control, which in the webserver is handled as a toggle switch.
 Calling it once will set in Auto mode, twice will reset to the last fan mode before auto.

 Traffic towards ajax.xml seems to be expected to have host header set, content type of text/plain and connection keep-alive.
-But seems to be more stable without any other headers set in request() than case sensitive Content-Length
+But seems to be more stable without any other headers set in request() than case sensitive Content-Length.

 #### Modes with timeouts
 These modes are only accepting a timeout value in minutes as the value.
 283 is fireplace, 282 is kitchen ventilator mitigation